Skip to content

 How to Get City of St. John’s Compost

 City of St. John’s compost is self-serve and mechanical equipment is not permitted.
-Bring your own tools and supplies to collect a maximum of 250 litres, or approximately 12 five-gallon buckets, per visit.
+Bring your own tools and supplies to collect the compost you need.

 Bring: